dborth/fceugx/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[3.0.1 - April 22, 2009]

+* GameCube controller home trigger fixed
+* USB support fixed
+* More stable SMB support
+* Corrections/improvements to game saving/loading
+* Video mode corrections
+* Settings are now saved when exiting game menu settings area
+* 8 sprite limit and Zapper crosshair can now be turned off from the menu
+* New video mode selection in menu (forcing a video mode is not recommended)

 [3.0.0 - April 13, 2009]
 * New GX-based menu, with a completely redesigned layout.
 Has Wiimote IR